-What if you review the property, proposal, and other documents and have to say “no, I will pass on it?”
+What if you review the property, proposal, and other documents and have to say: “No, I will pass on it”?
 This can strain a good relationship.
-We, on the other hand, perform our thorough due diligence on the property and loan parameters and can say “yes” or “no”.
-We take responsibility for the failure to move forward, relieving the lender of that burden, and the friendship will continue!
+On the other hand, we perform our thorough due diligence on the property and loan parameters and can say “yes” or “no.” We take responsibility for the failure to move forward, relieving the lender of that burden, and the friendship will continue!

 If it is a good loan, we would love to see it!
-Use Gap Investments as the buffer.
-You can even play coy, and say that you leave due diligence to Gap Investments.
-They are your brokers and you lend on their recommendations.
+Use Gap Investments as your advisor!
+You can even play coy and say you leave due diligence to Gap Investments.
+They are your consultants, and you lend on their recommendations.

 There is a reason why doctors do not operate on family members!
-It is hard to be impartial when it comes to helping a friend get a loan that inevitably ends badly.
-The person receiving the loan will probably harbor ill will to their good friend for helping them out even if the loan goes well.
-Do you want to really phone your best friend or family member and remind them of the late fees because they are 4 days late on payments?
-It makes for a lousy turkey dinner experience at Christmas or the Sunday BBQ.
+It is hard to be impartial when helping a friend get a loan that inevitably ends badly.
+The person receiving the loan will probably harbor ill will toward their good friend for helping them out even if the loan goes well.
+Do you want to phone your best friend or family member and remind them of the late fees because they are 4 days late on payments?
+It makes for a terrible turkey dinner experience at Christmas or the Sunday BBQ.

 Now let’s talk about referrals and how they work.
 Word of mouth is still the best advertising, even in this digital age.
-That is why we treat the borrowers and lenders fairly and with high regard.
-We pay referral fees to the people who recommended us the loan, upon successful closing.
+That is why we treat the borrowers and lenders moderately and highly regarded.
+Upon successful closing, we pay referral fees to the people who recommended the loan.

 Obtaining a mortgage in Costa Rica is a slow and painful process.
 You will be helping people in ways you cannot imagine!
-Simply ask them to fill out the Loan Request Form and ask them to put your name where it asks “How Did You Hear About Us?”
+Ask them to fill out the Loan Request Form and ask them to put your name where it asks, “How Did You Hear About Us?”

 DO YOU WANT TO START INVESTING IN COSTA RICA?